Geranium (Pelargonium x hortorum) care for starters – there are two types of plants people refer to as “Geraniums.”

 Growing Geraniums In Pots Year Round

 Geraniums are an excellent choice for container gardening on patios, decks and balconies.
 The key to good container gardening with geraniums is the proper preparation of the soil.

 This is the easiest way to get your geraniums established well.
-You should begin with a high quality of potting soil intended for container gardening.
+You should begin with high-quality potting soil intended for container gardening.

 Container geraniums need to be fed a couple of times a month.
 Use water-soluble fertilizer such as 10-10-10 mix or 20-20-20.